Donation Appraisals and Charitable Contribution Tax Deduction Appraisals

-Do you need “donation appraisals” for personal and or your business tax return?
-Changes were made to the IRS Tax Code in 2007.
-According to the IRS, if the value of your non-cash donated item exceeds $500 dollars and is less than $5000 dollars, then you will be required to file IRS Form 8283 with your tax return.
+Do you require a “donation appraisal” or “charitable contribution tax deduction appraisal” for personal and or your business tax return?
+In 2007 the IRS made dramatic changes to the Tax Code which mandated that taxpayers provide appraisal reports for their donated items along with their 1040 tax return.
+According to the IRS, if the value of your non-cash donated item exceeds $500 dollars and is less than $5000 dollars, then you will also be required to file certain IRS tax forms, requiring the signature of a certified appraiser, along with your tax return.

-However, if the value of your non-cash donated item exceeds $25,000 dollars in value then you will required submit a copy of the qualified appraisal report as well as IRS form 8283 with your federal Form 1040 tax return.
-Please contact your tax professional or the Internal Revenue Service should you require additional information.
+However, if the value of your non-cash donated item exceeds $25,000 dollars in value then you will required submit a copy of the qualified appraisal report with your federal IRS Form 1040 tax return.
+Please contact your tax professional or the Internal Revenue Service should you require additional information and assistance.